play0137/Generate-coherent-text/README.md

 The objective of this research is to generate coherent and understandable text in Chinese.
 We extract commonsense knowledge from [ConceptNet](https://conceptnet.io/) automatically and select concepts by Monte-Carlo Tree Search (MCTS) algorithm.
-Combine text by human-crafted templates and use a constructed word embedding model and a Deep Neural Network (DNN) of discourse coherence model as a reward function in MCTS to evaluate the coherent score of generated text.
+Combine text by templates and use a constructed word embedding model and a Deep Neural Network (DNN) of discourse coherence model as a reward function in MCTS to evaluate the coherent score of generated text.

 We evaluate generated text by human rating, and the [result](https://github.com/play0137/Generate_coherent_text/tree/master/evaluation) shows that it is more coherent when using the discourse coherence model.